-With the Movement Restriction Order (MRO) currently in effect in Malaysia until 31st March 2020 (extended to 14 April 2020), all businesses apart from essential services have been ordered to close.
+With the Restricted Movement Order (RMO) currently in effect in Malaysia until 31st March 2020 (extended to 14 April 2020), all businesses apart from essential services have been ordered to close.
 This is to help decrease the rapidly growing Covid-19 cases in the country.
-During this MRO, Malaysians have been urged to stay indoors and away from gatherings unless they need to get groceries and food at drive thru restaurants.
+During this RMO, Malaysians have been urged to stay indoors and away from gatherings unless they need to get groceries and food at drive thru restaurants.
 However, most e-hailing transportation and food delivery services are still in operation, allowing citizens to order their meals online.

 What measures can you take as a driver, passenger and food delivery rider to protect yourself and the ones around you?
 Read below as we share some tips from Infosihat to help you get through these times.

 For e-hailing drivers: Do wear a mask to protect yourself and your passengers.
 If possible, recommend to your passenger that you drive with the air conditioning recirculation off and the windows down.
 You can take an extra step by providing tissues, hand sanitizers and a covered rubbish bin for your passengers.